-Certain of our existing institutional investors, including investors affiliated with certain of our board members, have indicated an interest in subscribing for an aggregate of approximately \$22.0 million of our ordinary shares in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to subscribe for ordinary shares, these investors may determine to subscribe for more or fewer shares than they indicate an interest in subscribing or not to subscribe for any shares in this offering.
-In addition, the underwriters could determine to sell more or fewer shares to any of these investors than the investors indicate an interest in subscribing or not to sell any shares to these investors.
+Certain of our existing institutional investors, including investors affiliated with certain of our board members, have indicated an interest in purchasing an aggregate of approximately \$22.0 million of the ADSs in this offering at the initial public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase ADSs, these investors may determine to purchase more or fewer ADSs than they indicate an interest in purchasing or not to purchase any ADSs in this offering.
+In addition, the underwriters could determine to sell more or fewer ADSs to any of these investors than the investors indicate an interest in purchasing or not to sell any ADSs to these investors.

-The ordinary shares will be ready for delivery on or about $$\tt ,2015.$
+The ADSs will be ready for delivery on or about , 2015.